DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-post.md

 ## Basic example - value and valueDate

 This is the simplest form of a DataValue.
-The fields `value` and `valueDate` is the minimum requirement
+The column `value` and `valueDate` is the minimum requirement

 Request